cdaein/vite-plugin-ssam-timelapse/README.md

 ## How it works

-When the plugin detects a change in the sketch source code, it will export a PNG image with sequential numbering.
-You can later convert the resulting image sequence into a video to document your visual progress.
+When the plugin detects a change in the sketch source code, it will export a PNG image with sequential numbering into `timelapse` directory.
+If the directory doesn't exist, it will make one for you.
+You can later convert the resulting image sequence into a video to create a visual documentation of your sketch.
+When you close the Vite server and later come back to the same sketch, it will continue incrementing image filenames from where you left off.

+> ✋ If you use Git, you may want to include `timelapse` directory in `.gitignore`.

 ## How to use